speedment/speedment-doc/pages/connectors.md

 " %}

 ## SQLite
 Starting from Speedment version 3.1.10, SQLite is supported.

-Speedment supports SQLite out-of-the-box.
-Please refer to the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your SQLite project.
+SQLite is a lightweight database that can either be backed by a single file or run in-memory.
+Speedment supports both these, but the in-memory option is only usable once the `speedment.json`-file has been generated.

 Speedment officially supports the following SQLite version(s):